jmelcr/jmelcr.github.io/_posts/2018-04-23-Electronic-continuum-correction.md

 and a [follow-up paper](http://dx.doi.org/10.1021/ct9005807)).

-ECC is an implicit model of electronic polarizability, in which a system of individual polarizable particles is represented with a fixed-charge equivalent system, which includes the effects of electronic polarization in a mean-field way.
+ECC is an implicit model of electronic polarizability, in which a system of polarizable particles is represented with an equivalent system of particles with fixed charges including the effects of electronic polarization *implicitly* in a mean-field way.
 It is sometimes incorrectly percieved as being represented with a *non-polarizable* system, but the opposite is true - it only takes the same form as classical non-polarizable empirical force fields.
+The relation between the original and the new set of charges is almost trivial - mere linear scaling with a certain factor smaller than one does the job.
-In practice, we also often call ECC the *charge-scaling* approach, however, that is only a practical realization of embedding all atoms into a dielectric continuum with a high-frequency dielectric constant of the electrons (scaling charges with the inverse square root of the dielectric constant provides the same effect).
+That is why we also often call ECC as the *charge-scaling* approach.
+However, that is only a practical realization of embedding all atoms into a dielectric continuum with a high-frequency dielectric constant of the electrons (scaling charges with the inverse square root of the dielectric constant provides the same effect).